British Rail Class 59: EWS and DB

-Freightliner
+Freightliner and Heavy Haul Rail

 DB Cargo UK's contract to operate the Mendip Rail stone trains expired in 2019 and was awarded instead to Freightliner.
 The new contract included the sale of Mendip Rail's eight class 59s to Freightliner.
-With their work gone DB put the six Class 59/2s up for sale and they were also purchased by Freightliner who continue to operate them on these stone trains.
+With their work gone DB put the six Class 59/2s up for sale and they were also purchased by Freightliner who continued to operate them on these stone trains.

 The first Class 59 to be painted into Freightliner livery was 59206.
 The main colour on the body side is orange which extends from the lower roof panel down to the bottom of the cab side window.
 Below this is a black stripe, an orange stripe, another black stripe and finally a lemon yellow stripe along the bottom of the body.
 The roof is grey, buffer beam and below the body black, and the whole front is lemon yellow.
 The number is painted on the lower black stripe below the right side cab window and the nameplate moved to above the upper black stripe and offset from the centre of the body.

+After Freightliner sold its intermodal container business to CMA CGM in January 2026, all 14 moved to Heavy Haul Rail.